knative/docs/docs/eventing/getting-started.md

     kubectl label namespace event-example knative-eventing-injection=enabled
     ```

-   Result: The `event-example`  namespace now has the `knative-eventing-injection` label.
-This label adds resources that will allow you to manage your events.
+   This gives the `event-example`  namespace the `knative-eventing-injection` label, which adds resources that will allow you to manage your events.

 In the next section, you will need to verify that the resources you added in this section are running correctly.
 Then, you can create the rest of the eventing resources you need to manage events.

 ### Validating that the `Broker` is running

-The `Broker` ensures that every event sent by event producers is sent to the correct event consumers.
+The `Broker` ensures that every event sent by event producers arrives at the correct event consumers.
 The `Broker` was created when you labeled your namespace as ready for eventing, but it is important to verify that your `Broker` is working correctly.
 In this guide, you will use the default broker.

 1. Run the following command to verify that the `Broker` is in a healthy state: